Let me tell you a story…

 Thoughts also whizzed through my head.

-Thoughts that probed to the depths of my soul about whether I was really ready and good enough to take on this epic trail all by myself, with no experience and extremely limited training.
+Was I ready and good enough to take on this epic trail all by myself, with no experience and extremely limited training?

 I was scared.
-Petrified of failing and doubting everything.
+Petrified of failing and doubting everything, especially me.

 And then the what ifs started – what if I got caught by the high tide and I got stranded and couldn’t get to the campsite tonight?
 What if I got lost?
 What if I couldn’t put my tent up by myself or it blew away?
 What if there was no water supply at the campsite?
 What if I couldn’t get my camp stove to work?
 What if I’m totally out of my depth?
 What if, what if, what if…

-I could feel the panic and anxiety starting to build inside me.
+I could feel the panic and anxiety starting to build.

-I sat in the back of the car, my insides in turmoil, the anticipation building.
+So, I sat in the back of the car, my insides in turmoil.

 And then the northern tip of New Zealand came into view.
 Starting was imminent.
 I broke out in a cold sweat.